 Fuel powers transportation, delivery fleets and certain types of equipment, but it’s also a significant source of emissions.
 Producers gain insights into where improvements can be made by tracking fuel usage.

-Optimizing delivery routes is a particularly practical approach — planning efficient paths and consolidating deliveries reduces mileage, fuel consumption and emissions.
+Optimizing delivery routes is a particularly practical approach for sustainability in beverage production.
+Planning efficient paths and consolidating deliveries reduces mileage, fuel consumption and emissions.

 CO2 Emissions

-Managing carbon emissions is a critical part of reducing environmental impact.
+Managing carbon emissions is critical to reducing environmental impact and promoting sustainability.
 By tracking CO2 output, producers can identify high-emission activities and take steps to address them.
 This might include switching to renewable energy sources for production facilities, improving equipment efficiency, or reducing transportation-related emissions.

-Beyond internal benefits, having a clear handle on emissions data makes it easier to communicate progress to customers and stakeholders, showing a genuine commitment to beverage industry sustainability.
+Beyond internal benefits, having a clear handle on emissions data makes it easier to communicate progress to customers and stakeholders, showing a genuine commitment to sustainability in beverage production.

 Water Usage

-Water is an essential resource for beverage production.
-It’s also one of the most at-risk resources globally.
+Water is an essential resource for beverage production but is also one of the most at-risk resources globally.
 Tracking usage helps producers identify inefficiencies, like excessive cleaning water or inefficient cooling processes, and make changes to conserve.

 Some businesses have implemented water recycling systems or switched to dry cleaning methods for equipment, saving thousands of gallons annually and reducing strain on freshwater supplies.